-When the ignition switch is turned to the "ON" position, the SRS airbag system warning light will come on for approximately 6 seconds and go out.
-This shows the SRS frontal airbag and SRS side airbag and seatbelt pretensioners are in normal operation.
+When the ignition switch is turned to the "ON" position, the SRS airbag system warning light will come on for about six seconds and go out.
+This shows the SRS airbag and SRS side airbag (if equipped) and seatbelt pretensioners are in normal operation.